A Capella Singing Group Workshop Series

 World Culture and Language After School Studies (World CLASS)

-The World Culture and Language After School Studies Program (World CLASS) offers language instruction, along with cultural exposure, in several less-commonly taught languages, including Arabic, German, Italian, Japanese, Korean, Portuguese, Russian, Ukrainian, and Urdu.
-Weekly classes are taught by Yale faculty and graduate students, as well as local teachers.
-The program is open to all high school students in the area and culminates in a student showcase of their language skills they have developed over the course of the year.
+The World Culture and Language After School Studies Program (World CLASS) offers local high school students language instruction, along with cultural exposure, in several less-commonly taught languages, including Arabic, German, Italian, Japanese, Korean, Portuguese, Russian, Ukrainian, and Urdu.
+Weekly classes are taught by Yale faculty, graduate students, and local teachers.
+The program culminates in a student showcase of the language skills they have developed over the course of the year.

 Yale Center for British Art